 [Comment: For dates and availability of non-regulatory government publications, publications of recognized organizations and associations, federal rules, and federal statutory provisions referenced in this rule, see paragraph (AA) of rule 3745-31-01 of the Administrative Code entitled, "referenced materials."]

 Emission offsets may be proposed by either the owner or operator of the proposed major stationary source or by the local community or the state.
 The emission reduction committed to shall be enforceable by authorized state or local agencies and under the Clean Air Act, and be accomplished by the new major stationary source's start-up date.
 If emission reductions are to be obtained in a state that neighbors the state in which the new major stationary source is to be located, the emission reductions committed to shall be enforceable by the neighboring state or local agencies and under the Clean Air Act.
 Where the new major stationary source is a replacement for a major stationary source that is being shut down in order to provide the necessary offsets, the director may allow up to one hundred eighty days for shakedown of the new major stationary source before the existing major stationary source is required to cease operation.

 The owner or operator of a major stationary source may propose emission offsets that involve the following:

 (a) Reductions from stationary sources controlled by the major stationary source owner or operator (internal emission offsets).

 (2) State or community initiated offsets.
 A state or community may generate emission offsets to provide to a major stationary source wishing to locate in its area.
 These emission offsets may come from reducing emissions from existing emissions units, mobile sources or area sources.
-State or community initiated offsets either must be submitted as a Ohio state implementation plan revision or must be contained in a federally enforceable permit.
+State or community initiated offsets shall either be submitted as an Ohio state implementation plan revision or contained in a federally enforceable permit.